bestia-dev/docker_rust_minimal/README.md

 ```
 For deployment reasons we want to give a version to the image.
 It is difficult to make this smart.
 I will just use the UTC date and time.
 `--no-cache` for this example we avoid caching
-`-t` means tag or name.There can be more than one tag curiously.
+`-t` means tag or name.
+There can be more than one tag curiously.
 `.` means the Dockerfile is here in the Working Directory
 We can see it now in our list of local docker images:
 ```bash
 $ docker images